Mushymato/HaveMoreKids/docs/002-extensions-tokenizable_strings.md

 Resolves to the endearment this kid should use for the player.

-Endearments are set in the kid's dialogue asset (e.g. `Characters/Dialogue/<kidId>`) via special keys that are checked in-order:
+Endearments are set in the kid's dialogue asset (e.g. `Characters/Dialogue/<kidId>` or `Characters/Dialogue/KidDialogueSheetName`) via special keys that are checked in-order:

 - `HMK_Endearment`: The most prioritized endearment term, ignores gender.
 - `HMK_Endearment_<gender>`: One of `HMK_Endearment_Male`, `HMK_Endearment_Female`, and `HMK_Endearment_Undefined`, respects player gender.